-- 5.8.
-The filler hole must not be situated in the occupant compartment, in the luggage compartment or in the engine compartment. - 5.9.
-The fuel must not escape through the tank cap or through the devices provided to compensate excess pressure during the foreseeable course of operation of the vehicle.
-In the case of overturning of the vehicle, a drip may be tolerated provided that it does not exceed 30 g/min; this requirement must be verified during the test prescribed in paragraph 6.2. - 5.9.1.
-The tank cap must be fixed to the filler pipe: the seal must be retained securely in place, the cap must latch securely in place against the seal and filler pipe when closed. - 5.9.1.1.
-The requirements of paragraph 5.9.1. will be deemed to be satisfied if the vehicle meets the requirements of paragraph 5.1.3. of Regulation No. 83, 05 series of amendments subject to the provision that the examples listed in the third indent of that section do not apply to vehicles in categories other than M1 or N1. - 5.10.
-Tanks must be installed in such a way as to be protected from the consequences of an impact to the front or the rear of the vehicle; there shall be no protruding parts, sharp edges, etc. near the tank. - 5.11.
+- 5.9.1.1.3. any other provision which has the same effect.
+Examples may include, but are not limited to, a tether filler cap, a chained filler cap or one utilising the same locking key for the filler cap and for the vehicle's ignition.
+In this case, the key shall be removable from the filler cap only in the locked condition. - 5.9.2. the seal between the cap and the filler pipe must be retained securely in place. the cap must latch securely in place against the seal and filler pipe when closed. - 5.10.
+Tanks must be installed in such a way as to be protected from the consequences of an collision to the front or the rear of the vehicle; there shall be no protruding parts, sharp edges, etc. near the tank. - 5.11.
 The fuel tank and the filler neck shall be designed and installed in the vehicles in such a way as to avoid any accumulation of static electricity charges on their entire surface.
 If necessary, they shall be discharged into the metallic structure of the chassis or any major metallic mass by means of a good conductor. - 5.12.
 The fuel tank(s) shall be made of a fire-resistant metallic material.
 It (they) may be made of a plastics material provided the requirements of annex 5 are complied with. - 6.
 TESTS OF LIQUID FUEL TANKS - 6.1.
 Hydraulic test

 The tank must be subjected to a hydraulic internal pressure test which must be carried out on an isolated unit complete with all its accessories.
 The tank must be completely filled with a non-flammable liquid (water, for example).
-After all communication with the outside has been cut off, the pressure must be gradually increased, through the pipe connection through which fuel is fed to the engine, to a relative internal pressure equal to double the working pressure used and in any case to not less than an excess pressure of 0,3 bar, which must be maintained for one minute.
+After all communication with the outside has been cut off, the pressure must be gradually increased, through the pipe connection through which fuel is fed to the engine, to a relative internal pressure equal to double the working pressure used and in any case to not less than an excess pressure of 0.3 bar, which must be maintained for one minute.
 During this time the tank shell must not crack or leak; however, it may be permanently deformed.

-6.2.
-Overturn test

-- 6.2.1.
-The tank and all its accessories must be mounted on to a test fixture in a manner corresponding to the mode of installation on the vehicle for which the tank is intended: this also applies to systerris for the compensation of the interior excess pressure. - 6.2.2.
+- 6.2.
+Overturn test - 6.2.1.
+The tank and all its accessories must be mounted on to a test fixture in a manner corresponding to the mode of installation on the vehicle for which the tank is intended: this also applies to systems for the compensation of the interior excess pressure. - 6.2.2.
 The test fixture shall rotate about an axis lying parallel to the longitudinal vehicle axis. - 6.2.3.
 The test will be carried out with the tank filled to 90 per cent of its capacity and also 30 per cent of its capacity with a non-flammable liquid having a density and a viscosity close to those of the fuel normally used (water may be accepted). - 6.2.4.
 The tank must be turned from its installed position 90° to the right.
 The tank must remain in this position for at least five minutes.
 The tank must then be turned 90° further in the same direction.
 The tank must be held in this position, in which it is completely inverted, for at least another five minutes.
 The tank must be rotated back to its normal position.
 Testing liquid that has not flowed back from the venting system into the tank must be drained and replenished if necessary.
 The tank must be rotated 90° in the opposite direction and left for at least five minutes in this position.